 Thea joined the Foundation in 2016 as a Research Associate, researching a variety of education topics with a focus on teacher preparation.
 She previously worked for the Texas Legislative Budget Board conducting school district management reviews.

 A native New Yorker, Thea moved to Texas in 2009 to teach elementary school in the Rio Grande Valley through Teach for America.
-She holds a master’s degree in public affairs from the University of Texas-Austin, and a bachelor’s degree in economics and Spanish from the University of Vermont.
+She holds a master’s degree in public affairs from the University of Texas-Austin and a bachelor’s degree in economics and Spanish from the University of Vermont.

 Karen, who joined the team in 2020, brings 20+ years of experience as both designer and developer.
 She has worked closely, at both agency and enterprise-level, for varying industries including healthcare, education, technology, energy, and law.
 She specializes in coding web infrastructures with an emphasis on streamlining processes and user engagement.